syncfusion-content/xamarin-docs/Xamarin/SfTreeView/MVVM.md

 {% endhighlight %}
 {% endtabs %}

-You can download the entire sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Selection148873057)..
+You can download the example sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Selection148873057)..

 For more information regarding the event to command behavior in Xamarin.Forms, you can refer [this](https://developer.xamarin.com/samples/xamarin-forms/Behaviors/EventToCommandBehavior/) link.